 Hey folks, it's time to get your pens out because we're signing autographs!
 No, but really, today we're talking about how to sign your PowerShell scripts so no one can steal your genius-ness.
-You'll have proof it's not theirs and that you are, in fact, the Bill Nye the Science Guy of your office.
+You'll have proof it's not theirs and that you are, in fact, the Bill Nye of your office.

 To get things started, Jordan and Kris first review execution policy and scope.
 Then, they'll discuss the importance of self-signed certificates and signing your scripts.